 - Device chargers

 Computers & Printers

 The library contains 145 computers for student use, located on all floors.
-Printers and scanners are also available at no cost — just supply your own paper.
+Printers and scanners are also available.

 Lots of help with research